Sleeping Bear Dunes Michigan, USA Travel Guide

 Look for it at almost any local restaurant specializing in seafood.

-Made with tart cherries grown abundantly in the area, it has a delightful balance of sweet and tart.
+Made with tart cherries grown abundantly in the region, it possesses a delightful balance of sweet and tart.

 Seek out local bakeries and diners for authentic versions.

-Beyond pie, local cherries feature in a wide array of products.
+Beyond pie, local cherries are included in a wide array of products.
 Try cherry salsa, jam, or wine.

 Get Through the city is the "Cherry Capital of the World."